- Container Networking Is Simple!

 -P OUTPUT ACCEPT

-One of the ways to create a network namespace is the ip
+One of the ways to create a network namespace in Linux is to use the ip netns add command (where the ip utility comes from the de facto standard iproute2 collection):

 netns0